 All applicants are subject to the same selection process and criteria regardless of which partner NHS Trust they are based in.

 Please note: the only entry to the programme is through Clearing House application and subsequent selection procedure.
 All trainees must undertake the full programme.
 RPCL or RPEL does not apply.

 The purpose of selection is to find the best candidates both for the academic programme and for the partner NHS Trusts.
 All offers of a place on the course are dependent on satisfactory criminal record and health checks.
 Training as a clinical psychologist involves working with children and vulnerable adults.
 Throughout the selection process and the training programme we will take stringent measures to ensure that the clients that trainees work with are kept safe.

-Candidates who meet the essential criteria (see Person Specification) including supportive references, one of which MUST be from a current employer, will be invited to attend a written screening exercise: a 45-minute computer-based task that aims to assess writing ability, communication skills, and broader critical thinking.
+Candidates who meet the essential criteria (see our Person Specification pdf or Person Specification in Word) including supportive references, one of which MUST be from a current employer, will be invited to attend a written screening exercise: a 45-minute computer-based task that aims to assess writing ability, communication skills, and broader critical thinking.

 Applicants who require special arrangements in order to participate will be required to supply supporting evidence.

 All applicants are required to bring photographic proof of identity with them on the day of the screening; if this cannot be supplied they will not be eligible to sit the exercise.